dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 for each entity class
 - add appropriate 'import' or 'use' statement after the package/namespace statement
-- for each entity create a class <Entity>Repository that subclasses (extends) the appropriat e
+- for each entity create a class <Entity>Repository that subclasses (extends) the Matt's 'magic' class: `DatabaseTableRepository`

 ```java
 import mattsmithdev\pdoCrudRepo\DatabaseTableRepository;